What is meant by skin resurfacing?

 How many treatments will I need?

 The number depends on the extent of your sun damage, scarring or wrinkles, and on how much downtime you can accept.
-If you can tolerate 7 days of downtime, you would generally need only 1 or 2 fractional CO2 treatment.
+If you can tolerate 7 days of downtime, you would generally need only 1 or 2 treatments.

 Are there any side effects?